RSTdefg/eecs388-notes/Access Control and Isolation.md

 - Security Model
-	- subjects: who
-		- UNIX: users
-		- Android: apps
-		- Web: origins
+	- subjects: who - UNIX: users- Android: apps- Web: origins
-	- objects: what
-		- UNIX: files, processes, devices
-		- Other: db tables, cookies, device sensors, etc.
+	- objects: what- UNIX: files, processes, devices- Other: db tables, cookies, device sensors, etc.
-		- Operations
 - Security Policy:
 	- access control matrix that maps subjects and objects to allowed operations
-- Security Mechanism
 - Principle of least Privilage: every program and user should operate using the least amount of privilege necessary to complete its job
 - Principle of Complete Mediation:
 	- every access to every object must be checked for authority by a mediator